iamtejasmane/terraform-kubernetes/README.md

-# terraform-kubernetes
+# Terraform-Kubernetes
-This is a Kubernetes app deployment using Terraform
+This is a Kubernetes app deployment using Terraform.